 When someone asks "is the Hotwife lifestyle cheating?", they are often really asking something else: Is this wrong?
 Is this okay?
 Can people who love each other really do this?

 I was a faithful wife.
 I am still a faithful wife.
 Faithfulness, for me, means showing up fully and honestly for my partner.
 It means no secrets, no deception, no hidden life.
-By that definition, I am one of the most faithful wives I know.
+By that definition, I have never once been unfaithful.